 What really makes you feel you’re taking advantage of the time you have on Earth?
 Do more of these things to give yourself the fullest life possible.

-9. What rules in your life real. made-up or self adorned are holding you back?
+9. What rules in your life are real? made-up or self-adorned are holding you back?

 Think about it, we all have basically the same set of rules (I know some don’t follow the golden ones).

 What “RULES” or restrictions are you telling yourself that keep you trapped like a caged animal?